JustAhmed/JustAhmed.github.io/_posts/Android/2023-01-16-Allsafe Walkthrough - Part 1.markdown

 ## 7. Secure Flag Bypass
 ![19](/assets/images/Android/Allsafe/19.jpg){: width="450" height="550"}

-This one, and i quote: `Window flag: treat the content of the window as secure, preventing it from appearing in screenshots or from being viewed on non-secure displays.` You'll find it commonly used in banking applications. `FLAG_SECURE` is technically not a vulnerability and I'm not interested in going into details about it but, you can use [this frida script](https://gist.github.com/su-vikas/36410f67c9e0127961ae344010c4c0ef){:target="_blank"} to bypass it.
+This one and I quote: `Window flag: treat the content of the window as secure, preventing it from appearing in screenshots or from being viewed on non-secure displays.` You'll find it commonly used in banking applications. `FLAG_SECURE` is technically not a vulnerability and I'm not interested in going into details about it but, you can use [this frida script](https://gist.github.com/su-vikas/36410f67c9e0127961ae344010c4c0ef){:target="_blank"} to bypass it.

 ## 8. Deep Link Exploitation
 ![20](/assets/images/Android/Allsafe/20.jpg){: width="450" height="550"}

 In case you are not familiar with the term, [Deep links](https://developer.android.com/training/app-links/deep-linking){:target="_blank"} are basically hyperlinks that allow users to directly open specific views inside an android application.<br />
 Before we start exploiting deep links we first need to understand how the application is processing the deep link data.
-I'll start by examining the `AndroidManifest.xml` file and search for `android:scheme` attributes inside `<data>` tags to find the deep link defined with the below:
+I'll start by examining the `AndroidManifest.xml` file and search for `android:scheme` attributes inside `<data>` tags to find the deep link defined with below attributes:
 * scheme: `allsafe`
 * host: `infosecadventures`
 * pathPrefix: `/congrats`

 ![21](/assets/images/Android/Allsafe/21.png)

-You'll also notice that the code responsible for handling the deeplink in `infosecadventures.allsafe.challenges.DeepLinkTask`
+You'll also notice that the code responsible for handling the deep link in `infosecadventures.allsafe.challenges.DeepLinkTask`

 ![22](/assets/images/Android/Allsafe/22.png)

-What's happening here is that the code first gets the data this intent is operating on, checks for a parameter named `key` and compare it's value to something from `strings.xml` that's also named key.
-The goal is to make this if condition evaluates to `true` so before we start exploiting we need to get the key which is very obvious inside `strings.xml`
+What's happening here is that the code first gets the data this intent is operating on, checks for a parameter named `key` and compares its value to something from `strings.xml` that's also named key.
+The goal is to make this `if` condition evaluates to `true` so before we start exploiting we need to get the key which is very obvious inside `strings.xml`

 ![23](/assets/images/Android/Allsafe/23.png)